worthyag/SixLove/reports/finalReport.md

         }
 ```

-**Code Snippet 9** The `TennisSessionForm` form.<br>
+**Figure 79** The `TennisSessionForm` form.<br>

 <br>

 Most of the work for both the `registration` and `tennis` app was focused on creating models and forms.
 My primary focus was on how the data would be stored, and figuring out the most effective ways to design the database and its interactions- resulting in a lot of my time being allocated to that.
 This allowed the implementation to feel more intuitive and less complex.

-With the database table and its corresponding form completed, I created the views. **Code snippet 10** displays the tennis view.
+With the database table and its corresponding form completed, I created the views. **Figure 80** displays the tennis view.
 All of the views use the `@login_required` decorator.
 Decorators are a way to modify the behaviour of functions or methods in Python, and the `@login_required` decorator is provided by Django to protect views  (functions), since users are required to be logged in.
 All the views within the `tennis` app, are only accessible to users that are logged in.

 ```python
 @login_required